Quansight-Labs/free-threaded-compatibility/docs/installing_cpython.md

 # Installing Free-Threaded Python

+To install a free-threaded CPython interpreter, you can choose from the following options:

+- use a pre-built binary
+- build from source
+- use a container image
+- install a Jupyter kernel

-To install a free-threaded CPython interpreter, you can either use a pre-built binary or build CPython from source.
-The former is quickest to get started with.
-Building from source is not too difficult either though, and in case you hit a bug that may involve CPython itself then you may want to build from source.
+To get started quickly, use a pre-built binary with python.org and nuget installers, linux distribution installers, or multi-platform package managers.

+Building from source is straightforward too.
+If you hit a bug that may involve CPython itself then you may want to build from source.

-## Binary install options
+## Use a pre-built binary

-There are a growing number of options to install a free-threaded interpreter, from the python.org installers to Linux distro and Conda package managers.
+There are a growing number of options to install a free-threaded interpreter, including the python.org installers, Linux distro installers, and multi-platform package managers, like conda.

 !!! note

-    For any of these options, please check after the install succeeds that you have a `pip` version that is recent enough (`>=24.1`), and upgrade it if that isn't the case.
-Older `pip` versions will select wheels with the `cp313` tag (binary-incompatible) rather than the `cp313t` tag.
+    When using these options, please check your `pip` version after the install succeeds.
+    You should have a recent `pip` version (`>=24.1`).
+Upgrade it if that isn't the case.
+Older `pip` versions will select incompatible wheels with the `cp313` tag (binary-incompatible) rather than the `cp313t` tag (compatible).

 ??? question "As a packager, what should I name the package and interpreter?"